 buried is unknown.

 Eleanora Leas was the daughter of Leonard Leist (buried Markey) and Salome (last name unknown).
 She married Dr. Daniel Fahnestock on December 18, 1764; he was the son of Johann Dietrich Fahnestock and wife Margaret Wertz who lived and died at Ephrata on thier own farm.
 They are buried at the Ephrata Cemetery.

 Eleanora and Daniel had children: William, Daniel, Mary, Salome and Esther.
 After the death of his wife, Dr. Daniel moved farther west in Pennsylvania.

 Died age 37 years, 4 months, 1 day.

 Originally Created by: Bob Birmingham

 Record added: Nov 14, 2010

 Find A Grave Memorial# 61590051 2

 Eleanora married Dr. Daniel Fannstick, son of Johann Diedrich Fahnestock and Anna Margaretha Wirth, on 18 Dec 1764 in Lower Bermudian Lutheran Church, Latimore, Adams County, Pennsylvania, USA.
-(Dr. Daniel Fannstick was born in 1737 in Amwell, NJ and died after 1801 in Juniata Twp, Cumberland Co., PA.)
+(Dr. Daniel Fannstick was born in 1737 in Amwell, Somerset County, New Jersey, USA and died after 1801 in Juniata Township, Cumberland County, Pennsylvania, USA.)

 Noted events in their marriage were: